iotserver24/match-cut-ai/API.md

 - Maximum video duration is 60 seconds
 - Maximum video dimensions are 4096x4096 pixels
 - Minimum video dimensions are 256x256 pixels
+- FPS must be between 1 and 60
+- Duration must be between 1 and 60 seconds

 ---